tsinghua-ideal/TEMPER-Secure-MLaaS/README.md

 Fortanix is a target for Intel SGX which automatically compiles the code into SGX SDK.
 Install it by its official [doc][doc].
 Note that Intel SGX SDK is necessary here.

+Then run `rustup component add llvm-tools-preview` to get llvm-ar and llvm-objcopy

 [doc]: https://edp.fortanix.com/docs/installation/guide/
 ## Evaluation